 Chapter 10 discusses-from the epidemiologist's viewpoint-issues relevant to the interface between epidemiology, health policy, and public health, such as Rothman's causality model, proximal and distal causes, and Hill's guidelines.
-This chapter also includes brief discussions of three topics pertinent to causal inference: sensitivity analysis, meta-analysis, and publication bias; and consideration of the decision tree as a tool to evaluate interventions.
-As in the previous editions, Appendices A, B, C, and E describe selected statistical procedures (e.g., standard errors and confidence levels, trend test, test of heterogeneity of effects, intraclass correlation) to help the reader to more thoroughly evaluate the measures of risk and association discussed in the text and to expose him or her to procedures that, although relatively simple, are not available in many statistical packages used by epidemiology students and practitioners.
-Appendix D includes two sections on quality assurance and control procedures taken from the corresponding manual of the Atherosclerosis Risk in Communities (ARIC) Study as examples of real-life applications of some of the procedures discussed in Chapter 8.
+This chapter also includes brief discussions of three topics pertinent to causal inference-sensitivity analysis, meta-analysis, and publication bias-and consideration of the decision tree as a tool to evaluate interventions.
+A new section reviews the process of translational epidemiology.

+As in the previous editions, Appendices A, B, C, and E describe selected statistical procedures (e.g., standard errors and confidence levels, trend test, test of heterogeneity of effects, intraclass correlation) to help the reader more thoroughly evaluate the measures of risk and association discussed in the text and to expose him or her to procedures that, although relatively simple, are not available in many statistical packages used by epidemiology students and practitioners.
+Appendix D includes two sections on quality assurance and control procedures taken from the corresponding manual of viii Preface the Atherosclerosis Risk in Communities (ARIC) Study as examples of real-life applications of some of the procedures discussed in Chapter 8.
 Finally, Appendix F provides the answers to the exercises.

-We encourage readers to advise us of any errors or unclear passages, and to suggest improvements.
-Please email any such suggestions or comments to: info@jblearning.com.

-All significant contributions will be acknowledged in the next edition.
+We encourage readers to advise us of any errors or unclear passages and to suggest improvements.
+Please email any such suggestions or comments to info@jblearning.com.
+All significant contributions will be acknowledged in the next edition. © Enculescu Marian Vladut/Shutterstock